 Dearborn Institutional Review Board

 The University of Michigan - Dearborn Institutional Review Board (IRB-Dearborn) is one of nine Institutional Review Boards that are part of the University of Michigan Human Research Protection Program.
+The IRB oversees all of the research involving human subjects conducted by University of Michigan-Dearborn faculty, staff, and students.
 This program is fully accredited by the American Association of Human Research Protection Programs.

 The mission of the IRB is to protect the rights and welfare of human subjects recruited under the auspices of the University of Michigan-Dearborn.

 - review and approve studies that meet established criteria for protection of human subjects